 Clicking on the checkpoint name in the Concurrent checks section brings up a detailed view of that specific check (see figure below).
 You can use the View all checks link under Concurrent checks (see figure below) to return to the overall report.

-Is Concurrent Monitoring supported in the Uptrends API
+Support for Concurrent Monitoring in Uptrends’ API

 - One HTTPS uptime monitor uses one monitor credit for a standard monitor.
 When you switch the monitor to concurrent with five checkpoints, the new concurrent monitor uses five monitoring credits.